google/kf/docs/kf.dev/content/en/docs/general-info/kf-cli/commands/kf_push.md

   -c, --command string              Startup command for the app, this overrides the default command specified by the web process.
       --container-registry string   Container registry to push sources to.
 Required for buildpack builds not targeting a Kf space.
       --docker-image string         Docker image to deploy.
+      --enable-http2                Setup the container to allow application to use HTTP2 and gRPC.
       --entrypoint string           Overwrite the default entrypoint of the image.
 Can't be used with the command flag.
   -e, --env stringArray             Set environment variables.
 Multiple can be set by using the flag multiple times (e.g., NAME=VALUE).
-      --grpc                        Setup the container to allow application to use gRPC.
   -u, --health-check-type string    Application health check type (http or port, default: port) -h, --help                        help for push
   -i, --instances int               Number of instances of the app to run (default: 1) (default -1)